 So often we see landlords choose commercial or retail property managers to manage their property with little or no regard to the experience of the people doing the actual management work.

-In this property market you get what you pay for, but unfortunately the impact on the property can be significant and the damage to the tenant mix or property income significant and long term.
+In this property market, you get what you pay for, but unfortunately, the impact on the property can be significant and the damage to the tenant mix or property income significant and long term.

 There are far more inexperienced commercial property managers out there than experienced ones.
 Choosing the wrong property manager is a recipe for disaster.
 When it comes to commercial and retail property, real experience is needed and particularly so if the property is complex and contains many tenants.

 How Experience Counts in Commercial and Retail Property Management